NssGourav/parking-app/README.md

 - **Frontend:** React Native, Expo, Lucide Icons, React Navigation.
 - **Backend:** Supabase (PostgreSQL, Auth, RLS).
 - **Styling:** Vanilla CSS (via StyleSheet) with a focus on premium, modern aesthetics and micro-animations.

 ---
+## Tech Stack Rationale

+This project was implemented using React Native as I am pursuing my minors in Mobile Application Development.
+The goal was to build a fully functional, production style mobile application while closely matching the provided web prototype in terms of flow and features.

+All backend services (Supabase + PostgreSQL) are live and shared, making the solution web-compatible.
+If required, the frontend can be ported to React.js with minimal effort.

+---